anasfik/youcan_pay/README.md

   }
 ```

-##### Example 2
+#### Way 2

-The APIs exposes some error codes that you can expect to happen, with this package you have the option to catch them and handle them like this:
+The APIs exposes some [pre-defined error](https://youcanpay.com/docs/api#errors) codes that you can expect to happen while developing, with this package you have the option to execute an action based on each one, like this:

 ```dart
 try {